-If you haven't tried blackwork before you might find my Blackwork for Beginners ebook helpful, to teach you the basics.
+If you haven't tried blackwork before, you might find my Blackwork for Beginners ebook helpful, to teach you the basics.

 This design measures 3.3 x 3.9 inches when worked on 14 count Aida.
 The stitch count is 46 x 54.

 Next, go back around the flower, filling in the missing stitches.
-This time pop in the horizontal and vertical stitches that meet in the centre of the flower as in Diagram B, left.
+This time pop in the horizontal and vertical stitches that meet in the centre of the flower, as in Diagram B, left.

 Tackle these in two stages.
-Some of the flowers have extra stitches in their centers.
-These can be worked at the same time as the flowers as shown below.
+Some flowers have extra stitches in their centers.
+Work these at the same time as the flowers as shown below.

-Finally we have the "squares" in between our flowers in places.
+Finally, we have the "squares" in between our flowers in places.
 Follow the chart carefully and stitch some completely and others only partly.

-To stitch these you can either make four cross stitches and box them in or work them entirely in double running stitch.
+To stitch these you can either make four cross stitches and box them in or work them entirely in Holbein stitch.

 Congratulations on finishing your first piece of shaded blackwork embroidery.